MachineLearningLifeScience/poli-docs/docs/poli-docs/index.md

-# poli 🧪: a library of discrete objective functions
+# `poli` 🧪: a library of discrete objective functions

-[poli](https://github.com/MachineLearningLifeScience/poli) is a library of discrete objective functions for benchmarking optimization algorithms.
-Examples include:
+[`poli`](https://github.com/MachineLearningLifeScience/poli) is a library of discrete objective functions for benchmarking optimization algorithms.
+If offers
-- 🔬 **stability** of mutations from a wildtype protein (using [foldx](https://foldxsuite.crg.eu/) or [rasp](https://github.com/KULL-Centre/_2022_ML-ddG-Blaabjerg)).
-- 🧪 **docking scores** of ligands to proteins (using [dockstring](https://github.com/dockstring/dockstring), [pyscreener](https://github.com/coleygroup/pyscreener) and [pytdc](https://tdcommons.ai/functions/oracles/)).
-- 💊 **druglikeness** or **synthetic acccesibility** of small molecules (using [rdkit](https://github.com/rdkit/rdkit) and [pytdc](https://tdcommons.ai/functions/oracles/)).

-Some of `poli`'s features:
-- 🔲 **isolation** of black box function calls inside conda environments.
+- **isolation** of black box function calls inside conda environments.
 Don't worry about clashes w. black box requirements, poli will create the relevant conda environments for you.
-- 🗒️ **logging** each black box call using observers.
+- **logging** each black box call using observers.
 -  A numpy interface.
 Inputs are `np.array`s of strings, outputs are `np.array`s of floats.
-- `SMILES` and `SELFIES` support for small molecule manipulation.

-This documentation also discusses [`poli-baselines`](https://github.com/MachineLearningLifeScience/poli-baselines), a collection of optimizers of these discrete black box functions.
+We also provide [`poli-baselines`](https://github.com/MachineLearningLifeScience/poli-baselines), a collection of optimizers of these discrete black box functions.

 :::{admonition} We are running a benchmark!